cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

     canonical representation ostr, or INVALID if ostr is not a valid output of point\_to\_octets.
     This operation is also known as deserialization.
+    Note that this function MUST return a point P within the corresponding subgroup of prime order if deserialization is successful, or else INVALID must be returned.

   - subgroup\_check(P) -> VALID or INVALID: returns VALID when the point P is an element of the subgroup of order r, and INVALID otherwise.